25prabhu10/notes/docs/Languages/Git/Git.md

 ### Show

-Outputs metadata and content changes of the specified commit.
+Outputs metadata and content changes of the specified commit

 ```bash
 git show [commitSHA]